EconLearn

 Real Interest Rate

-The nominal interest rate adjusted for inflation, reflecting the true cost of borrowing or return to saving.
+The real interest rate is the nominal interest rate minus the inflation rate, showing the true cost of borrowing or return to saving.

 It measures the actual purchasing power gained or lost over time.
 A positive real rate incentivizes saving, while a negative rate discourages it.
 It is the key determinant of investment in the loanable funds market.